|Don't look now....|

 Purely as a matter of personal enjoyment I probably prefer the following Allinghams:

-the splendid romantic fantasia Sweet Danger (1933); the manners detective novels Death of a Ghost (1934) and Dancers in Mourning (1937); the Wodehousian The Case of the Late Pig (1937); the atmospherically rich More Work for the Undertaker (1948); the amnesia thriller Traitor's Purse (1941) and, last but certainly not least, the late, dark thriller Hide My Eyes (1958).
+The romantic fantasia Sweet Danger (1933); the manners novels Death of a Ghost (1934) and Dancers in Mourning (1937); the Wodehousian The Case of the Late Pig (1937); the richly atmospheric More Work for the Undertaker (1948); the amnesia thriller Traitor's Purse (1941) and, last but certainly not least, the late, dark thriller Hide My Eyes (1958).

 Hide My Eyes is in print, both in the US and the UK, so perhaps an odd choice for a forgotten book, but it seems so much in Tiger's shadow that I feel it's a justified choice.

 To be sure, Hide My Eyes shows similarity to The Tiger in the Smoke.
 Both are suspense thrillers, with very evil men at the center doing nasty things and menacing some typical Allingham nice young people.